TheRobBrennan/explore-python/README.md

 It's as easy as one, two...

 - [ ] Step 01 - Verify Python is set up and working on your machine
+- [ ] Step 02 - Run Python in a container

 ## Step 01 - Verify Python is set up and working on your machine